lawrennd/old_talks/_posts/2016-09-06-data-science-where-computation-and-statistics-meet-.md

 ---
-title: 'Data Science: Where Computation and Statistics Meet?'
 abstract: 'What is data science?
 An new name for something old perhaps.
 Nevertheless there is something new happening.
 Data is being acquired in ways that could never have been envisaged 100 years ago.
 This is presenting new challenges, and ones that